etetoolkit/ete/doc/tutorial_xml.rst

 .. versionadded:: 2.1

-From version 2.1, ETE has support for NeXML and PhyloXML phylogenetic XML standards, both reading and writing.
+From version 2.1, ETE has support for NeXML and PhyloXML phylogenetic XML standards, both for reading and writing.

-These standards provide a way to encode complex phylogenetic data, therefore they are not limited to phylogenetic trees.
-Although ETE is focused on allowing transparent interaction with the trees encoded by such data formats, it also has basic support for other features.
-Thus, while any phylogenetic tree encoded using NeXML or PhyloXML formats will be seen as a normal ETE tree object, other elements (otus information )
+These standards allow to encode complex phylogenetic data, and they are not limited to trees.
+However, although ETE is mainly focused on allowing transparent interaction with the trees encoded in such data formats, it also provides basic support for many other features.

-, enabling tree drawing,
-browsing and manipulation options.

-are not limited to phylogenetic tree data, but ETE provides handlers to deal with most of their features.

-Consequently, these standards are not treated as simple tree formats (like newick), but as phylogenetic data projects, containing or not phylogenetic trees.
-In practice, you will notice that not Nexml nor PhyloXML are included as core parser, but as independent ETE modules.

-Nexml and PhyloXML modules follow a similar design.
-A base class exists for each standard.

-By creating instances of such classes, you can create empty projects.
-Subsequently, the project can be built using external data from xml files, or manually populated.
+Essentially, NexML and PhyloXML formats are internally represented as projects.
+Each XML instance can be loaded into ETE as a python object using the corresponding module.
+Project objects are expected to follow the hierarchical structure of the original XML schema.
+Trees within projects will be represented as fully functional ETE tree objects.

+Thus, while phylogenetic trees encoded using NeXML or PhyloXML formats can be accessed as a normal ETE tree objects, other elements (i.e. otus, metadata, annotation.) will be also accessible as basic python instances.

+NeXML and PhyloXML python parsers are possible thanks to the work of Dave Kulhman on the generateDS.py application.

 =============
 Nexml
 =============

-NeXML is a novel standard whose design allows to encode many phylogenetic data, which is highly integrated with ETE tree features.
-This is, when a NeXML project is loaded, any available tree is converted into a ETE tree, thus enabling all drawing, and browsing options.
-Note that, although NeXML tree definition does not follow a hierarchical design, tree objects will transparently be perceived as hierarchical.

-Other available data encoded in the project will be converted into Python instances that can also be operated.
-Thus, each element found in given XML file will have a python instance that can be used to set or read their attributes.
+NeXML(http://nexml.org) is an exchange standard for representing phyloinformatic data inspired by the commonly used NEXUS format, but more robust and easier to process.

 ----------------------------
-Reading Nexml projects
+Reading a Nexml project
 ----------------------------

 You can load an external Nexml project by using the :class:`Nexml` base class and the :func:`build_from_file` method.
-The automatic parser will read the provided XML file and convert all elements into python instances, which :will: be hierarchilly connected to the Nexml root object.
+The automatic parser will read the provided XML file and convert all elements into python instances, which will be hierarchically connected to the Nexml root instance.

+Note that all Nexml elements have a python class that represent their attributes.
+Thus, each element in a Nexml file will be loaded as a python object that will contain "set" and "get" methods for all their attributes.

+tree instances are mixed objects containing all ETE tree functionality plus Nexml attributes.

 ::